Essa-Ramzy/Dental-Accounting/README.md

 6. **Editing an Item, or Customer**: To edit an existing item, or customer, you would need to locate it in the list and select the edit option.
 This should bring up a form with the current details of the item, or customer.
 After making the necessary changes and submitting the form, the details should be updated in the database and the changes should be visible in the list.

 7. **Deleting an Entry, Item, or Customer**: To delete an existing entry, item, or customer, you would need to locate it in the list and select the delete option.
 After confirming the deletion, the entry, item, or customer should be removed from the database and no longer visible in the list.

+8. **Filtering and Searching**: You can filter and search the entries, items, or customers by using the filter dropdown and search input in the table view.
+The table will update dynamically based on your input.

 Please note that the actual usage of the site may vary based on the specific implementation of the application.
 For more accurate instructions, refer to any user guides or manuals provided with the application, or consult the application's developer.